biblequiz/BibleQuiz.com/_includes/2022-rules.md

 If you have questions about the changes, please feel free to ask a question in the Facebook group.

-<a href="https://www.facebook.com/groups/agbiblequiz" class="button is-primary">Why the Reference Question is Changing</a>
+<a href="https://www.facebook.com/groups/agbiblequiz" class="button is-primary">Join the Facebook group</a>